mehrshadshams/CarND-Behavioral-Cloning-P3/README.md

 images with keyboard instead of a joystick :(

 This was a very interesting project.
-I hoped I could make the model generalize more to work well on the second track.
+I hoped I could make the model generalize more to work well on the second track but did not get good results.
 I also would to like to spend some time on applying Class Activation Maps as it explained here to better understand what the model learns.

 https://jacobgil.github.io/deeplearning/vehicle-steering-angle-visualizations